Altitude diving: Extreme altitude diving

 Lago Licancabur, site of the former world's highest ever altitude dive.
 It was superseded by a dive at Ojos de Salado in Chile.

 Although no official records are recognized, until 2007 the highest recorded altitude at which a scuba dive had been conducted was 5,900 m, by a team led by Charles Brush and Johan Reinhard in 1982 in Lago Licancabur.
 This record was equaled by a team led by Nathalie Cabrol (SETI Institute/NASA Ames) in 2006.
 That year, Cabrol set the highest recorded altitude scuba diving for women.
-She also free dived at Lake Licancabur in 2003 and 2004.

 In 2007, a new record was set in the small lagoon located near the summit of Pili Volcano, at just over 5950 m, by Philippe Reuter, Claudia Henríquez and Alain Meyes.
 This record stood for nine years before it was surpassed in 2016.

 On 7 March 2016 Marcel Korkus discovered the highest lake on Earth (Cazadero at 5985 m above sea level) and thereby set the Guinness record in diving, confirmed by an official Guinness certificate.
-Shortly afterwards, as a result of the Guinness organization’s change of regulations to being less restrictive, the record was awarded to a Hungarian diver and mountaineer Erno Tósoki dived a maximum of 2 meters (6.6 ft) deep, for about 10 minutes on altitude 6,382 meters (20,938 ft).
+Shortly afterwards, as a result of the Guinness organization's change of regulations to being less restrictive, the record was awarded to a Hungarian diver and mountaineer Erno Tósoki dived a maximum of 2 meters (6.6 ft) deep, for about 10 minutes on altitude 6,382 meters (20,938 ft).
 His record breaking dive was supported by only one support team member.

 The current record for the highest scuba dive was set on December 13, 2019 by Polish diver and mountaineer Marcel Korkus.
 He dived at an altitude of 6,395 m above sea level (20,981 ft), on Ojos del Salado volcano setting an absolute world record in altitude diving.
 He is the first person to dive at such a high altitude.
 The dive took place in the so-called basin (a natural water reservoir, which in terms of dimensions cannot be considered a lake).
 The ice was 1.3 meters thick and the water temperature was 3 °C. It is probable that a human cannot dive at any higher altitude.

 The highest scuba dive in the continental United States was done on 7 September 2013 by John Bali at Colorado's Pacific Tarn Lake, altitude 4,090 m.
 (Note: Prior to this the highest scuba dive in the continental US was a 1997 dive by Peter Hemming and David Moore at California's Tulainyo Lake, altitude 12,818 ft.)

 The deepest known staged decompression altitude dive was conducted by Nuno Gomes at Boesmansgat (Bushman's hole) in South Africa.
 Conducted at an altitude of approximately 1,500 m, Gomes dived to a depth of 283 m.
 Gomes's decompression schedule was calculated as being equivalent to a dive to 339 m if it had been conducted at sea level.